coronasco/konverter/content/blog/svg-optimization-guide.md

 The key is finding the right balance between file size and visual fidelity.
 Start with the basics, then gradually apply more advanced techniques as you become comfortable with them.

 Ready to optimize your SVGs?
-Head over to [Konverter Online](https://www.konverter-online.com) and try our free SVG converter with built-in optimization features.
+Head over to [Konverter Online](https://www.konverter-online.com) and try the free SVG converter with built-in optimization features.
 I've made sure it includes all the techniques I've shared in this guide!

 Got questions or want to share your own optimization tips?
 Drop a comment below - I'd love to hear from you! 🚀